laravel/docs/cashier-paddle.md

 <a name="testing"></a>
 ## Testing

-Because Paddle currently lacks a proper CRUD API there's not much choice besides manually testing your billing flow.
+Paddle currently lacks a proper CRUD API so you should manually test your billing flow.
 Paddle at the moment also lacks a sandboxed developer environment so any card charges you make are live ones.
 For this we recommend to use coupons with 100% off or free products during testing.